Five Fun Fall Picture Books to Read Aloud

 Pumpkin Trouble by Jan Thomas

-This story is perfect for this time of year.
-The kids find it hilarious, and it’s a very short book which works well for a library class since us librarian-folks are usually trying to squeeze a read aloud, a lesson, an activity, and book checkout into a short amount of time.
+This story is perfect for fall.
+The kids find it hilarious, and it’s a very short book, which works well for a library class since us librarian-folks are usually trying to squeeze a read aloud, a lesson, an activity, and book checkout into a short amount of time.

 Children Make Terrible Pets by Peter Brown